 The Instant Pot.

 I have always been about less is more.
-I thought as long as I had a good quality slow cooker, food processor, and blender, I really didn’t need anyt other appliance in my house.
+I thought as long as I had a good quality slow cooker, food processor, and blender, I really didn’t need any other appliance in my house.
 Well, except for my coffee pot–that is a MUST!

 Enter the Instant Pot into my life, and now from chicken, to stock, to dried beans, the Instant Pot has become a live-saver to getting healthy, real-food meals on the table in NO time.
 Be sure to check out all my Easy Healthy Instant Pot Recipes.

-How to Perfectly Cook Ground Beef in the Instant Pot:
+Perfect Ground Beef in the Instant Pot

 Recently a friend asked me how to cook ground beef in the Instant Pot.